mavryk-network/mavryk-protocol/client-libs/lib_kaitai_of_data_encoding/README.md

 # Context

-Tezos `data-encoding` is a combinator library for defining mavkit encodings.
+Mavryk `data-encoding` is a combinator library for defining mavkit encodings.
 Kaitai struct language is a formal description language for describing existing binary encoded data.
 Given a valid kaitai struct description file (`.ksy`), we can autogenerate parsers in many mainstream languages.